FranciscoThiesen/franciscothiesen.github.io/_posts/2025-12-01-Mirror-Bridge.md

 - **Full type safety** - the compiler knows exact types, no casting or dynamic lookups
 - **Works with templates** - you can reflect on template instantiations

-Before P2996, generating bindings required either:
+Before P2996, generating Python bindings required either:
 1. Manual listing (pybind11) - tedious and error-prone
 2. Code parsing (SWIG) - fragile and limited
 3. Macros (Boost.Python) - ugly and inflexible